usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-This must be defined in the form config file.
+In `formConfig`, define this in the data definition.

 ### Review page